+A company that is privately held, the liability of the members is limited as compared to other companies.
+Such companies need to have a minimum of 2 members and a maximum of 200 members.
 A private company is based on shares.
 However, unlike a public company, these shares are not traded in the stock market.
 And so, these companies are often referred to as 'unlisted companies’.

 A private company can also choose to become a public company by issuing shares to the public.
 This is called IPO or Initial Public Offering.
 Once a company goes public, the stocks are traded in the stock market.

-For example ICICI Prudential Life Insurance changed its private structure and went public in 2016.
+For example, ICICI Prudential Life Insurance changed its private structure and went public in 2016.
 The insurance company raised a whopping INR 6057 crores.
 It became the second largest IPO in the country and was the first IPO by an Indian company.

-Private Company Examples:
+Private Limited Company Examples:

 Here are a few examples of some well-known brands that operate as private entities: